jtschramm/docker-network/README.md

 # Overview

 I wanted to set up a combination of Caddy for reverse proxy with Authelia and CrowdSec handling security for my self-hosted applications.
-I was unimpressed with the available resources for creating this stack, so it took a lot of trial and error to get things working.
+I was still confused with the available resources for creating this stack, so it took a lot of trial and error to get things working.
 Hopefully this guide saves someone else that trouble.
+Credit to [Genie0720](https://github.com/genie0720/genieaj_homelab_stacks/) and their homelab stack for the best explanations.

 **Prerequisites:** Docker and Docker Compose v2 installed on your host.
 Clone this repository and work from within each service's directory as you go.